Estimating Orbital Parameters of Direct Imaging Exoplanet Using Neural Network

+\emph{Robustness Verification.}---To statistically validate the calibration of the CNFs architecture across the full parameter space, Figure~\ref{fig:pp} presents a Probability-Probability (P-P) plot demonstrating the model’s unbiasedness, where all parameter-wise cumulative distribution functions (CDFs) align closely with the theoretical diagonal.
+This consistency highlights the unbiased nature of the trained model, confirming its reliability and robustness across diverse parameters.

+\emph{Scientific Implications.}---\reply{The capability to reduce inference time from hours to minutes enables rapid updates of orbital posteriors for dynamically active systems.
+For targets like $\beta$ Pictoris b, fast orbital inference is useful for rapid follow-up observations.
+Newly obtained astrometric data can be incorporated quickly to update the predicted separation, position angle, and observability of a planet during future observing windows.
+Such rapid updates will be valuable for prioritizing follow-up spectroscopy in future large surveys of directly imaged planets.} Furthermore, the rapid posterior sampling facilitates on-the-fly N-body simulations to probe disk-planet interactions~\cite{BELLEMAN2008103, Lacquement_2025} and provides informed priors to accelerate the search for inner companions~\cite{Lacour_2021}.
+More broadly, this efficiency helps remove a computational bottleneck in characterizing the large exoplanet datasets expected from future surveys and astrometric missions such as Roman and Gaia.

-We have presented FM‑MCMC, a flow‑matching enhanced MCMC sampler for astrometric orbit fitting, and demonstrated its application to the well‑studied $\beta$ Pictoris b system.
+\secprl{Conclusion} We have presented FM‑MCMC, a flow‑matching enhanced MCMC sampler for astrometric orbit fitting, and demonstrated its application to the well‑studied $\beta$ Pictoris b system.
 FM‑MCMC produces posterior distributions that are statistically consistent with those obtained via fully converged PTMCMC and nested sampling, while achieving a roughly 100× reduction in wall‑clock runtime.
 Importantly, this substantial speed-up is achieved without sacrificing the accuracy of the posterior estimates.
 By integrating learned transport maps into a conventional MCMC sampler, FM‑MCMC unites the statistical rigor of Bayesian inference with the high computational efficiency characteristic of modern generative models.
+While our study focused on $\beta$ Pictoris b using priors consistent with previous works, FM‑MCMC shows promise for application to broader prior ranges, multi‑planet systems, and entirely new scientific problems.